-On 6 December 1973 tripartite talks officially began at Sunningdale in Berkshire, England with the objective of setting up a power-sharing executive in Northern Ireland.
-Talks concluded on 9 December after four days of deliberation and negotiation.
+Tripartite talks officially began at Sunningdale in Berkshire, England with the objective of setting up a power-sharing executive in Northern Ireland.
+The talks concluded on 9 December after four days of deliberation and negotiation.